 HPET Project Focus: Carbon 180

-Carbon180 is dedicated to addressing climate change by focusing on carbon removal solutions.
+Carbon180 (www.carbon180.org) is dedicated to addressing climate change by focusing on carbon removal solutions.
 Unlike traditional climate action, which emphasizes reducing emissions, Carbon180 advocates for technologies and practices that actively remove carbon dioxide from the atmosphere.
 The organization works with scientists, policymakers, and businesses to accelerate the development and deployment of various carbon removal approaches, including direct air capture, soil carbon sequestration, and reforestation.
 By advancing these solutions, Carbon180 aims to help achieve net-zero emissions and eventually draw down atmospheric carbon levels, contributing to long-term climate stability.

-A key part of Carbon180's mission is shaping policies that support a robust carbon removal economy.
-The organization plays a significant role in educating lawmakers and advocating for legislation that funds research, incentivizes innovation, and creates standards for carbon removal methods.
 In addition to its policy work, Carbon180 collaborates with industries to explore how carbon removal can be integrated into their operations.
 By promoting both natural and technological solutions, the organization envisions a future where carbon removal is an essential tool in the fight against climate change, helping to restore the balance of carbon in the atmosphere and mitigate the impacts of global warming.

-HPET Project Focus: Mission Blue
+HPET Project Focus: Coral Reef Alliance

 HPET Project Focus: Eden Projects